franciscop/crossroad/readme.md

 This component defines a conditional path that, when strictly matched, renders the given component.
 Its props are:

 - `path`: the path to match to the current browser's URL.
-It can have parameters `/:id` and a wildcard at the end `*` to make it a partial route.
+It can have parameters `/:id`, with optional types like `/:id<number>`, and a wildcard at the end `*` to make it a partial route.
 - `component`: the component that will be rendered if the browser's URL matches the `path` parameter.
 - `render`: a function that will be called with the params if the browser's URL matches the `path` parameter.
 - `children`: the children to render if the browser's URL matches the `path` parameter.
 - `scrollUp`: automatically scroll up the browser window when this route/component/etc is matched.

+> Exactly one of "component | render | children" props must be defined, not 0, not multiple.

 So for example if the `path` prop is `"/user"` and you visit the page `"/user"`, then the component is rendered; it is ignored otherwise: